AAC&U Distinguished Fellow, Office of Curricular and Pedagogical Innovation

-At AAC&U he is working with a project on faculty driven assessment of student learning supported by the Fund for Improvement of Post Secondary Education (FIPSE) and the State Farm Companies Foundation entitled Valid Assessment of Learning in Undergraduate Education (VALUE).
-VALUE faculty teams are developing rubrics for the full range of essential learning outcomes that can be used with authentic student work to demonstrate quality student learning.
-Continuing the work of the Greater Expectations: A New Vision for Learning as a Nation Goes to College project, his office furthers the importance of clearly articulating the qualities of a well-educated person, creating coherent educational programs that cultivate those qualities, and assessing to determine if they have been achieved through general education, the majors, and co-curricular work.
+At AAC&U, he initiated a project on faculty-driven assessment of student learning supported by the Fund for Improvement of Postsecondary Education (FIPSE) and the State Farm Companies Foundation entitled VALUE.
+VALUE shifted the judgment of quality for learning to faculty-developed rubrics through the direct assessment of the wide range of essential learning outcomes that are expected from authentic student work to demonstrate quality.
+Continuing the work of AAC&U’s Greater Expectations: A New Vision for Learning as a Nation Goes to College project, his office promoted the importance of clearly articulating the qualities of a well-educated person, creating coherent educational programs that cultivate those qualities, and assessing to determine whether they have been achieved and integrated through general education, the majors, and cocurricular and extracurricular work.

 Rhodes also received grant support from the National Science Foundation under the Louis Stokes Alliance for Minority Participation Program and the HBCU-UP program; the US Department of Education for the Ronald E. McNair Post-baccalaureate Achievement Program; and FIPSE and several private foundations for projects related to the use of ePortfolios for transfer among and between two- and four-year colleges, faculty development, as well as collaboration on a Lumina-funded project on barriers to transfer students.

 Rhodes has published extensively on both undergraduate education reform issues and in his academic field of public policy and administration.
 His many books and articles cover such issues as integrative learning, ePortfolios, high school–college connections, and public policies affecting urban American Indian communities.
 He was member of the Ethics Section of the American Society for Public Administration.

 Rhodes continues to serve as an educational consultant and outside evaluator with a special interest in curriculum development, assessment of student learning outcomes, and equity.